 Anaerobic Digestion (AD) is a biological process that converts putrescible organic matter into biogas (mainly a mixture of CO2 and CH4) and a humid solid residue named digestate (Ward et al., 2008).
 Around 180 million tonnes of digestate per year are produced in the EU28 (Saveyn & Eder, 2014).

-In view of new production-chains fed with biomass and waste (i.e., the concept of biorefinery), the integration of AD with other unitary processes must be pursued to create virtuous cascades in the circular-economy sense (Macarthur, 2017).
+In view of new production chains fed with biomass and waste (i.e., the concept of biorefinery), the integration of AD with other unitary processes must be pursued to create virtuous cascades in the circular economy sense (Macarthur, 2017).
 The digestate may be better exploited before its return to the biosphere, e.g., the Solid Fraction of Digestate (SFD) may be used as a solid fuel for thermochemical processes, such as incineration (to produce heat and power from flue gases (Gao et al., 2020; Mammarella et al., 2024)) or gasification (to produce syngas, a mixture of mainly H2 and CO, valuable as a gaseous fuel or feedstock (Freda et al., 2019)).

 In both those thermochemical processes, ashes form as the main solid by-product, which must also be circularly managed.
-Ashes may contain heavy metals, metal oxides and mineral salts, with composition strongly depending on the feedstock and influencing ashes disposal strategy (Mammarella et al., 2024).
+Ashes may contain heavy metals, metal oxides, and mineral salts, whose composition strongly depends on the feedstock and influences the ashes disposal strategy (Mammarella et al., 2024).

 Incineration is widely used in Europe for waste and biomass treatment (Levaggi et al., 2020).
 It consists of the total oxidation of the feedstock, usually at a temperature above 500°C (Zając et al., 2019), to produce heat and power from flue gases (Gao et al., 2020).
 In Europe, the incinerated waste amount has grown by 117%, from 32 Mt in 1995 to 70 Mt in 2018, in turn increasing ash production (Levaggi et al., 2020).